HoerTech-gGmbH/openMHA/mha/examples/09-localizer-steering-beamformer/README_visualization.md

 The web applications are written in HTML 5 and JavaScript.
 Each of them displays a live webcam feed and show a plot on top of it (except for the polar plot, which lacks the webcam feed).
-The plotting itself — which is implemented using the excellent [D3](http://d3js.org) JavaScript library — takes up most of the code.
+The plotting itself — which is implemented using the [D3](http://d3js.org) JavaScript library — takes up most of the code.
 The data it displays is retrieved from either of the Python servers over a WebSocket in the form of plain JSON (i.e., the data is sent as a string, as opposed to being serialised and transferred as binary data).